-Data supporting the safety and effectiveness of FluMist administration in immunocompromised individuals are limited to 174 individuals with HIV infection and 10 mild to moderately immunocompromised children and adolescents with cancer [see Clinical Studies].
+FluMist Quadrivalent has not been studied in immunocompromised persons.
+The effectiveness of FluMist has not been studied in immunocompromised persons.
+Data on safety and shedding of vaccine virus after administration of FluMist in immunocompromised persons are limited to 173 persons with HIV infection and 10 mild to moderately immunocompromised children and adolescents with cancer [see CLINICAL PHARMACOLOGY].

-The safety of FluMist in individuals with underlying medical conditions that may predispose them to complications following wild-type influenza infection has not been established.
-FluMist should not be administered unless the potential benefit outweighs the potential risk.
+The safety of FluMist Quadrivalent in individuals with underlying medical conditions that may predispose them to complications following wild-type influenza infection has not been established.

 Appropriate medical treatment and supervision must be available to manage possible anaphylactic reactions following administration of the vaccine [see CONTRAINDICATIONS].

-FluMist may not protect all individuals receiving the vaccine.
+FluMist Quadrivalent may not protect all individuals receiving the vaccine.

 Patient Counseling Information

 Ask the vaccinee or their parent/guardian if the vaccinee has asthma.
-For children < 5 years of age, also ask if the vaccinee has recurrent wheezing since this may be an asthma equivalent in this age group.
+For children younger than 5 years of age, also ask if the vaccinee has recurrent wheezing since this may be an asthma equivalent in this age group.
+Inform the vaccinee or their parent/guardian that there may be an increased risk of wheezing associated with FluMist Quadrivalent in persons younger than 5 years of age with recurrent wheezing and persons of any age with asthma [see WARNINGS AND PRECAUTIONS].

-Vaccine recipients or their parents/guardians should be informed by the health care provider that FluMist is an attenuated live virus vaccine and has the potential for transmission to immunocompromised household contacts.
+Inform vaccine recipients or their parents/guardians that FluMist Quadrivalent is an attenuated live virus vaccine and has the potential for transmission to immunocompromised household contacts.

 Adverse Event Reporting